yohasebe/rsyntaxtree/docs/documentation.md

 {% include doc_figure.html name="doc-41e0b789" alt="A feature structure with columns, a nested matrix and a tag" %}

 </div>

-The gallery has three: an [HPSG feature structure](https://yohasebe.github.io/rsyntaxtree/examples#example-013), a [nested one](https://yohasebe.github.io/rsyntaxtree/examples#example-076), and an [f-structure](https://yohasebe.github.io/rsyntaxtree/examples#example-078).

 A matrix can also stand at a node of a tree, which is what HPSG does with them, and can be the category of a step in a [derivation](#derivations).